La Roy Sunderland

 La Roy Sunderland (May 18, 1804 – May 15, 1885) was an American minister and abolitionist.
 He left the Methodist Episcopal Church in 1842 after a dispute over slavery and helped organize the Wesleyan Methodist Church the next year.
 He was also a noted mental philosopher.

+Sunderland was born on May 18, 1802 in Exeter, Rhode Island.
+He was an ordained clergyman in the Methodist Episcopal Church from 1826 to 1843, when he surrendered his surrendered his credentials.
+He formed the Methodist Antislavery Society in 1834 and wrote the essay “An Appeal on the Subject of Slavery” in the newspaper Zion’s Herald that year as well supporting abolitionism.